 Relative to our work for the Lord in Mexico, my last report was for May 2017 through November 2017.
 Here is the report of our work for the Lord in Mexico from December 2017 to April, 2017.

 We continue to meet with the churches in the border cities of Agua Prieta and Nogales to teach and encourage them; we try to meet with each of them once a month.
-When we meet, they usually read and discuss five encouragements translated into Spanish.
-This gives them multiple topics to learn about and also to add their insight on the subjects.

-Pray for the brethren in Mexico and for the success of the Lord’s work there.
+We love these brethren very much.
+Please pray for the brethren in Mexico and for the success of the Lord’s work there.

 In His service

 Brother Ed Anderson